On This Page

 4. The more structured and public the information about the brand is, the higher the chance that ChatGPT will “remember” it.

-For ChatGPT to “know” about a company, it must exist in a digital space accessible to machine reading and citation.
+For ChatGPT to have knowledge of a company, that company must exist in digital spaces that are machine-readable and citable:

-• Information about the company is available in open sources referenced by other websites.
+• Information about the company is available in open sources that other websites reference.

-• These sources are reliable and indexed (Wikipedia, Crunchbase, media, industry directories).
+• Those sources are trusted and indexed (Wikipedia, Crunchbase, media, industry directories).

-• The data is consistent — the name, domain, team, and description are the same in all profiles.
+• Data is consistent — name, domain, team, and description match across all profiles.

-• Company content is “visible” in open datasets — a paywall, authorization, or noindex do not block it.
+• Content is visible in open datasets — a paywall, login requirement, or noindex tag blocks it from entering training data.

-For a brand to really stand out in these scenarios, you need to:
+For a brand to stand out in AI responses, it needs to:

-• Get mentions from independent sources (blogs, ratings, media);
+• Earn mentions from independent sources (blogs, rankings, media).

-• Generate activity in open sources indexed by LLM;
+• Generate activity in open sources that LLMs index.

 These resources are key points of presence in the context of LLM.